4040 - Public Access to District Records

 Because of the tremendous volume and diversity of records continuously generated by a public school District, the Board has declared by formal resolution that trying to maintain a current index of all of the District’s records would be impracticable, unduly burdensome, and ultimately interfere with the operational work of the District.

-The Public Records Officer will be within the Human resources Department and be the point of contact for members of the public who request the disclosure of public records.
+The Public Records Officer will be the point of contact for members of the public who request the disclosure of public records.
 The Public Records Officer will be trained in the laws and regulations governing the retention and disclosure of records, and shall oversee the District’s compliance with this Regulation and state law.

 - Chapter 5.60 RCW WITNESSES — COMPETENCY